Quantum Fluctuation-Response Inequality and Its Application in Quantum Hypothesis Testing: More applications

-\emph{Discussions.}--- The generality of our results make them possible to serve as the starting point for various problems including but not limited to quantum hypothesis testing; some of them are discussed below.
+Due to their generality, our results provide a natural starting point for a variety of problems, including but not limited to quantum hypothesis testing.
+We outline several potential applications in physics and machine learning below.